-FRENCH LANGUAGE AND LITERATURE FRH 114-115 Introduction to French and French Culture (4 each) A two-semester sequence in the fundamentals of French and French culture.
+FRENCH LANGUAGE AND LITERATURE

+Introduction to French and French Culture (4 each) FRH 114-115

+A two-semester sequence in the fundamentals of French and French culture.
 A beginning course.
 FRH 114 must be taken first.
 FRH 114 or 115 satisfies the university general education requirement in language.

-FRH 214-215 Second Year French (4 each) A two-semester sequence continuing the work of FRH 114-115, with the addition of cultural and literary readings.
-FRH 214 must be taken first.
+FRH 214 Second Year French (4) Continuation of the work started in FRH 114-115.
 Prerequisite: One year of college French or equivalent.

+Intermediate French Grammar (4) FRH 215

+Review of the essentials of French grammar.
+The course focuses on reading and composition.
+Conducted in French.

-FRH 216 Basic French Conversation (2) Designed to develop the student's ability to organize and express ideas in French with a minimum of inhibition.
-Prerequisite: FRH 115.
+Basic French Conversation (2) FRH 216

+Designed to develop the student's ability to organize and express ideas in French with a minimum of inhibition.

-FRH 290 Directed Readings in French (2 or 4)
+Directed Readings in French (2 or 4) FRH 290

 A reading course for nonmajors in research in a particular area.
 Approximately 50 hours of reading per credit; one conference weekly with the instructor.

-Prerequisite: FRH 215.

-FRH 314 Grammar Review (4)
+FRH 314 Advanced French Grammar (4)

 Review of French grammar through a variety of approaches such as reading, translation and composition.
 Conducted in French.
 Prerequisite: FRH 215.

-FRH 316 Intermediate French Conversation (2)
+Intermediate French Conversation (2) FRH 316

 Practice in speaking at intermediate level.
 Format may include oral presentations and phonetics.
 Offered winter semester.

-Prerequisite: FRH 215.

 FRH 318 French Composition (2)

 Practice in written composition.
 Techniques of textual analysis and exposition are introduced.
 Offered winter semester.

-Prerequisite: FRH 215.

-FRH 351 French Civilization (4)
+French Civilization (4) FRH 351

-An overview of contemporary life, education, and socio-economic conditions in France.
+An overview of contemporary life, education and socio-economic conditions in France.
 Conducted in French.
 Offered in alternate years.

-Prerequisite: FRH 215.

-FRH 352 The Modern French Consciousness (4)
+The Modern French Consciousness (4) FRH 352

-An examination of the origins and development of the twentieth century French identity.
+An examination of the origins and development of the 20th century French identity.
 Particular attention will be paid to concepts such as individuality, political awareness and popular culture.
 Conducted in French.
 Offered in alternate years.

-Prerequisite: FRH 215.

-FRH 355 Translation into English (4)
+Translation into English (4) FRH 355

 Translation from French to English of materials that may range from commercial and technical to literary.
 Offered winter semester.
 Prerequisite: FRH 314.